stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 happen as well, so you may end up with a call to non-optimized function.
 Fear not, we will learn how to fix that latter in the tutorial.)

-One of simplest optimization techniques GHC can use is plain old beta-reduction.
+One of simplest optimization techniques GHC can use with inlining is plain old beta-reduction.
 But beta-reduction, combined with inlining, is nothing short of compile-time evaluation of program.
 Which means that GHC should somehow ensure that it terminates.

 This brings us to two edge cases: